Agency Adoption Attorney in Peoria, Illinois

 Our Approach to Agency Adoptions

-Rob Parker has guided 200+ adoption cases through Illinois courts — from first consultation to final judgment.
-He has written and lectured on adoption law at the continuing legal education level, training other attorneys in the very subject matter he practices daily.
+Robert Parker has guided 200+ adoption cases through Illinois courts, from first consultation to final judgment.
+He has written on adoption law at the continuing legal education level, authoring the material other attorneys study in the very subject matter he practices daily.
 When you work with Parker & Parker, you are working with a lawyer who knows adoption law deeply and understands how courts and agencies operate.

 Agency adoptions are not simple, even when they look routine.
 An agency handles social work and placement; you and your attorney handle law.
 The two processes must sync.
 Our job is to protect your family at every step: reviewing the agency contract before you sign, vetting consent documents for legal sufficiency, ensuring the petition is complete, preparing you for court, and obtaining certified decrees that work flawlessly for tax credits, birth certificate amendment, and insurance.